manupptr/Python/README.md

-# Python_core
-Hands-on practicing of core-python
+# This Repository is used to showcase my day to day practice of Python-Core